 4. Organize your description of the image

 If you organize what you say, you will get a better score.
-This is because a well-organized answer is more likely to cover the main information as well as the additional details, and also talk about conclusions based on the information.
+This is because a well-organized answer is more likely to cover the main information, additional details, as well as conclusions.

 Description should cover “Introduction + main body + conclusion”.
 Each image is different, but you can use a 4-sentence structure which will work for most images.

-This structure enables you to talk about 2-3 main features and if you keep your sentences simple, you’ll be able to do that in around 35 seconds.
+This structure enables you to talk about 2-3 most identifiable features and if you keep your sentences simple, you’ll be able to do that in around 35 seconds.

 Let’s break the four sentences down with the example below